 a yellow-orange filter on the porthole to filter this blue light so that the camera or camera captures only the light emitted back by the fluorescent organisms

-a mask with the same yellow-orange filterfor the same reason, the sensor being this time ... the eyes.
-Without an orange filter, you can not see the fluorescence!
+a mask with the same yellow-orange filterfor the same reason, the sensor this time being... the eyes.
+Without an orange filter, it's impossible to see the fluorescence!

 The self-adhesive film placed on the glass of my porthole has filled its office (filter blue light), but the next time I do a fluo-diving, I will try to get a real filter, because the transparency of the film in plastic is not perfect, impossible to get the beautiful sharpness that I'm used to with my 7D, yet powerful in low light.